-First, Talk to You Agent
+First, Talk To Your Agent

-If they refuse to meet with you, the meeting goes poorly, or you just get the vibe that this relationship is not going to work – then it is time to look at moving on.
+If they refuse to meet with you, the meeting goes poorly, or you just get the vibe that this relationship is not going to work—then it is time to look at moving on.

-Do Everything in Your Power to Make it Work
+Do Everything In Your Power To Make It Work

 Have you done everything in your power to make this work?
 This is a serious question.
 Has your agent asked you to do stuff like get new headshots, update your reel, do more training or put down particular self tapes?
 If so, have you done that?
 Have you reached out to them for a meeting to have a conversation about your career?
 Are your casting profiles looking schmick and up to date?
-(You can check out links for Canadian, US, UK and Aus/NZ casting websites by clicking them!)
+(You can check out links for Canadian, US, UK and Aus/NZ casting websites by clicking on these links!)

 Check Your Contract With Your Agent

-If you have done all of that, you have really made an effort to connect with your agent and get on the same page but it still looks like this isnt going to work out, then it is time to check your contract.
+If you have done all of that, you have really made an effort to connect with your agent and get on the same page but it still looks like this isn’t going to work out, then it is time to check your contract.
 If you are unsure about all the legalese it’s a great time to chat to a lawyer about it and see what the legal requirements are for you to leave your agent.
 It might be that you are locked in for a period of time, that you need to give them a certain amount of notice, it could be that the contract expires after a certain period and you are free to do your thing.

-Now I know lawyers are expensive, they’re on that lawyer money but there are a couple ways around this.
+Now: I know lawyers are expensive, they’re on that lawyer money, but there are a couple of ways around this.
 Firstly, join your union.
 I am a very proud MEAA member and they have lawyers on staff who I can go to with a contract that will examine it for me as part of my membership.
 There are also a range of government and community organisations that offer free or discounted legal advice for a range of circumstances.
-That is worth a google.
+That is worth a Google.
 Failing that, bribing a family friend with a nice bottle of wine works too!
 Whatever you have to do to make sure that you are not going to be in breach of contract and therefore able to be sued by your agent.
 That is the last thing you need!